ani-basa/TG-43--Dose-Rate-calculator/README.md

  Uses JavaScript and the XLSX library to handle Excel file parsing

 How to Use
-	1. Select the source type (Point or Line).
+	1. Open the .html file and save it in the local system and then Select the source type (Point or Line).
 	2. Enter the calculation coordinates (x, y, z) and dwell position (x, y, z).
 	3. Input dwell time (seconds) and source activity (mCi).
 	4. Upload an Excel file containing interpolated anisotropy and radial dose function data.